opentracing/opentracing.io/content/guides/python/quickstart.md

 >**Wait, why am I not installing opentracing-python?!**

+>[opentracing-python](https://github.com/opentracing/opentracing-python) is just a reference API.
+It's an empty shell, if you will, that each OpenTracing platform must then implement themselves.
+Changing platforms should just mean changing the configuration of your tracer object, and the rest of your code should stay the same.

->Again, [opentracing-python](https://github.com/opentracing/opentracing-python) is just a reference API.
-It's up to the shipping platforms themselves to implement and extend the API to ship to their APIs.
+It's up to the shipping platforms themselves to implement and extend the API to ship traces to their APIs.

 Since we're using Jaeger, we'll use Jaeger's library to ship our traces.

-But if we were using Datadog's APM, or Lightstep's tracer, we'd use their libraries instead.
+If we were using Datadog or Lightstep's tracers, we'd use their libraries instead.
+The same applies to any other platform that implements the OpenTracing API.

 Finally, since we're just playing around with sending traces, let's use an `iPython` shell to interactively send traces by hand.
 To install `iPython`, it's just another: